How to Get an Optician License in New Hampshire

 How New Hampshire Compares

-New Hampshire requires 0 hours of pre-license education for opticians.
+New Hampshire does not require any pre-license education hours.
 The average total cost in New Hampshire is around $5,000, compared to the national average of $5,400.
 New Hampshire's 2-year renewal cycle is longer than the national average of 0.8 years.

 How Much Does a Optician License Cost in New Hampshire?